TomK32/APRI50/FEATURES.md

 * Move from chunk to center, use parent in the extensions
 * Water source for moisture, rivers, and lakes
-* Re-apply evo kit for higher level. e.g from grass to plants to trees or flowers
 * Consuming: How good is it at absorbing the ground
 * [0.3] Place and apply to Chunk
 * Hardening: